 Which types of clients does Mariner Wealth Advisors serve?

-Mariner Wealth Advisors works primarily with individual investors.
-The firm’s clients are both non-high net worth and high net worth individuals as defined by the SEC (high net worth individuals are defined as those who have invested at least $750,000 with an advisor or have a net worth over $1.5 million).
+The firm works primarily with individual investors who do not have a high net worth.
+High net worth individuals are defined as those who have invested at least $750,000 with an advisor or have a net worth over $1.5 million, per the SEC.
 The firm’s website notes that it specializes in working with P&G employees, professional athletes, executives, professionals in the tech and financial space and closely-held business owners.

-It only takes a minimum investment of $100,000 to launch a managed account with Mariner Wealth Advisors, where the firm designs a custom portfolio.
-For even smaller accounts, Mariner Wealth Advisors can oversee a portfolio of exchange-traded funds (ETFs) from Charles Schwab, which only requires a minimum investment of $5,000.
+It takes a minimum investment of $100,000 to launch a managed account with Mariner Wealth Advisors, where the firm designs a custom portfolio.
+An automated investment platform offered by the firm called Institutional Intelligent Portfolios requires a minimum investment of just $5,000.